NJSPE Bylaws Proposed for Board Action on April 16, 2007

 Section 5.
 Action Pertaining to Members

 The Committee may review cases where NJSPE members have been the subject of disciplinary action by the NJ Board or by the Courts or by self-admission of guilt and to recommend appropriate action in these cases using procedures established in the following Bylaw.

 Section 6.
 Make-up

-The members of this Committee shall be a Chair appointed by the President and a minimum of four other members.
+The members of this Committee shall be a Chair or Co-Chairs appointed by the President, one member from each Chapter, and one member from each Interest Group with a minimum of 25 members, as provided by these entities.
+The Committee must have a minimum of eight members.
+The President is authorized to appoint at-large members to the Committee to satisfy the minimum number.
 No business may be conducted without the presence of a quorum.
-A quorum shall consist of three members of the Committee.
+A quorum shall consist of five members of the Committee.
 The President and the Executive Director of NJSPE shall be Ex Officio members of the Committee.

 Section 1.
 Types of Discipline

 The Board may expel, suspend for a stated period of time, or censure a member.
 Section 2.
 Process for Taking Action